py-mine/PyMine-Server/README.md

 - [ ] **Packet Models** - *missing some clientbound packets*
 - [x] **Status + Login Logic** - *completed*
 - [ ] **Play Logic** - *currently a work in progress*
-- [ ] **World Generation** - *superflat world generation has been completed, normal world gen is a work in progress*
+- [ ] **World Generation** - *superflat world generation has been completed,
+normal world gen is a work in progress*
 - [ ] **Entities/Entity AI** - *not started yet*
 - [x] **Plugin API** - *completed, but more will be added as the development continues*
 - [x] **Command/Argument Parsing** - *parsers for primitive types and actual parsing has been completed*
 - [x] **Query Support** - *completed*
 - [ ] **RCON Support** - *not started yet*

 ## Contributing

 - We'd love to have your help!
 Please read [CONTRIBUTING.md](https://github.com/py-mine/PyMine/blob/main/CONTRIBUTING.md) to get started!

 ## Installation / Usage

 *Check out [the docs](https://pymine.readthedocs.io/) for more info*

 ### Installing from source

-- First, clone the repository `git clone https://github.com/py-mine/PyMine.git` and move into that directory (`cd PyMine`)
+- First, clone the repository `git clone https://github.com/py-mine/PyMine.git`
+- move into that directory (`cd PyMine`)
-- Next, install the required Python packages via pip (`python3 -m pip install -r requirements.txt`, `poetry install`)
+- Next, install the requirements (`python3 -m pip install -r requirements.txt`, `poetry install`)
 - To run the server, you should run `python3 pymine`.
 - It is recommended you do not use regular Python, but [PyPy3](https://www.pypy.org/)

 ## API/Plugin Examples

 - [example-plugin](https://github.com/py-mine/example-plugin) - *the official example plugin*

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->